 The functional currency of our foreign operations generally is the local currency.
 Assets and liabilities of foreign operations (including intercompany balances for which settlement is not anticipated in the foreseeable future) are translated at the spot rate in effect at the applicable reporting date, and our consolidated statements of operations generally are translated at the average exchange rates in effect during the applicable period.
 The resulting unrealized cumulative translation adjustment, net of applicable income taxes, is recorded as a component of "Accumulated other comprehensive income (loss)" in our Consolidated Statements of Changes in Stockholders' Equity (Deficit).
 Cash flows from our operations in foreign countries are translated at actual exchange rates when known or at the average rate for the applicable period.
 The effect of exchange rates on cash balances held in foreign currencies are separately reported in our Consolidated Statements of Cash Flows.
 Transactions denominated in currencies other than our or our foreign operations functional currencies are recorded based on exchange rates at the time such transactions arise.
-Changes in exchange rates with respect to amounts recorded in our Consolidated Balance Sheets related to these non-functional currency transactions result in transaction gains and losses that are reflected in our consolidated statement of operations as unrealized (based on the applicable period end exchange rates) or realized upon settlement of the transactions.
+Changes in exchange rates with respect to amounts recorded in our Consolidated Statement of operations as unrealized (based on the applicable period end exchange rates) or realized upon settlement of the transactions.
 Net transaction gains (losses) during 2011, 2010 and 2009 were not significant.